-Management is committed to correcting any and all errors and discrepancies that have occurred during the preparation of the Schedule of Expenditures of Federal Awards ("SEFA") as it pertains to Finding #2016-001.
-Management will enact the recommendations of the Auditors and perform a through review of the SEFA to ensure that it includes all expenditures incurred during the fiscal year.
-Additionally, management will work with the outside accountant to complete and review the SEFA on a quarterly basis from here forward to ensure fiscal year end accuracy.
-This corrective actual plan will be carried out by Maryann Dillon, Executive Director of Housing Initiative Partnership, Inc.
+Management corrected all errors and discrepancies that have occurred during the preparation of the SEFA as it pertained to Finding #2016-001.
+Management acted on the recommendations of the Auditors and performed a thorough review of the SEFA to ensure that it included all federal expenditures incurred during the fiscal year.